 Almquist has been sensational this season.
 His 34 points in 15 games led the Swedish under-20 league at the time he was recalled to HV-71′s Swedish Elite League squad, and he has two goals and three assists in 11 games with the big club.
 It’s impressive stuff for the draft’s last pick.

 Top picks Tim Erixon, David Runblad and Oliver Ekman-Larsson will highlight the roster.
 After that, 19-year-olds Lukas Kilstrom and Mattias Ekholm are penciled in along with Simon Bertilsson and Adam Larsson.
 Almquist has an outside chance of sneaking in, especially if injuries strike.

 “It’s all about strength for him … If it’s hockey sense, he’d be at the world juniors this year on the power play,” said Red Wings director of European scouting Hakan Andersson.
 “We have guys with similar hockey sense … Runblad, Karlsson … He has their hockey sense, but he’s a lot weaker … He’s so weak.
 He gets pushed off the puck, and around the net, he has a tough time.”

-Andersson estimates Almqvist tips the scales at just 155 pounds but said the ultra-talented blueliner has already started working out more.
-The Red Wings selected Almqvist on Andersson’s say-so, and the Red Wings’ super scout — king of the late-round gems — raves about the youngster’s upside.
+Andersson estimates Almquist tips the scales at just 155 pounds but said the ultra-talented blueliner has already started working out more.
+The Red Wings selected Almquist on Andersson’s say-so, and the Red Wings’ super scout — king of the late-round gems — raves about the youngster’s upside.